khaveesh/DAA-DoubleHelix/README.md

     Thus we need to compare and find the maximum of the sum variables in order to maximize the sum.

-Hence, we have succesfully proved that the path taken by this method gives the maximum sum.
+Hence, we have successfully proved that the path taken by this method gives the maximum sum.

 ### Greedy Approach